borkdude/carve/README.md

 #### Report mode

-Running carve with in report mode (for example `clojure -M:carve --opts '{:paths ["src" "test"] :report {:format :text}}'`) you can make all the links clickable by switching to compilation-mode.
+Running carve with in report mode (for example `clojure -M:carve --paths src test --report true --report-format :text}'`) you can make all the links clickable by switching to compilation-mode.

 <img src="assets/eshell.png">

-Using `:report {:format :ignore}` returns the list of unused vars in the same format as .carve/ignore so you can create the initial ignore file or append to an existing one.
+Using `:report-format :ignore` returns the list of unused vars in the same format as .carve/ignore so you can create the initial ignore file or append to an existing one.
 For example with:

-    carve --opts '{:paths ["src" "test"] :report {:format :ignore}}' > .carve/ignore
+    carve --paths "src" "test" --report true --report-format :ignore' > .carve/ignore

 ## Articles